Esri/nearby-android/nearby-app/README.md

 Envelope viewpoint = polygon.getExtent();
 ```
 ### Location Display
 Once we have a MapView, we can set the `Viewpoint` and leverage the SDK's `LocationDisplay`.
 The desired behavior is to have the `MapView` change the visible area to the current extent and display the device location.
 Currently you have to wait for the `MapView` draw status to be completed in order to use the `Viewpoint` with the location display.
-This is accomplished by the following steps:

 ```
 mMapView = (MapView) root.findViewById(R.id.map);